stenglein-lab/btv_segment_table/README.md

 nextflow run stenglein-lab/btv_segment_table -profile singularity --fastq_dir /path/to/fastq
 ```

+## Output

+The pipeline output will be placed in a `results` directory in the directory you run the nextflow command from (for this reason, it is good to run each analysis in a dedicated directory).

+The main pipeline output is two tables:

+1. segment_tables.txt: this file contains the #s of reads mapping to each segment for each BTV genotype in each dataset.
+2. all_segment_counts_tidy.txt: this file contains the #s of reads mapping to each segment for each dataset and genotype.
+This is in tidyverse-style 'tidy' = 'long' [format](https://tidyr.tidyverse.org/articles/tidy-data.html), so would be appropriate for import into an R script and further analysis using tidyverse/ggplot2.

 ## Dependencies

 This pipeline has two main dependencies: nextflow and singularity.
 These programs must be installed on your computer to run this pipeline.